jlan84/cross-validation-assignment/README.md

 <u> Test your predictions: </u>

-* Use cross validation and k-fold means to test for overfitting
+* Use cross validation and k-fold to test for overfitting

 Good Luck!